phubbard67/NasaApisNodeJS/README.md

 - To run, open a terminal in the folder with App.js and run the command  `node App.js`

 ## License
+You are permitted to use this codebase under the [MIT OpenSource License](https://github.com/phubbard67/NasaApisNodeJS/blob/master/LICENSE)

 ## Contact